AmanSingh698/Cryptocurrency-Converter/README.md

-# Cryptocurrency-Converter
+# Random Joke Generator
-Created Cryptocurrency converter using React.
-I've used Material UI for designing although I've used very few designs.
-For data, I have used CoinGeko API for real time updates.
+Created a Random Joke Generator web applications which gives a new joke everytime when a button is clicked.
+I've used an API to fetch the data.